mcreekmore/go-playground/README.md

-# GoCasts
+# go playground

-Companion repo to a course on Udemy.com
+repo for playing with and testing out golang